|

 However, as this will be quite a deep space, access will be easier from the top.

-However covers for the openings must be constructed securely so they don’t give way under a large bottom or bouncing child (unless you deliberately want to get rid of them).
+However covers for the openings must be constructed securely so they do not give way under a large bottom or bouncing child (unless you deliberately want to get rid of them).

 And take care when using knotty Wood as framing timber.